hyundai-robotics/doc-hi6-operation/book.md

     ![](../_assets/tp630/pop-rcode-214_eng.png)

 * The selected spot gun number will be displayed on the \[Gun\] button on the left side of the ${cont_model} teach pendant screen.
-* If you select spot welding guns that are different in type from each other, a notification message \(“The Gun Type of the Currently Selected Gun is Set Incorrectly.”\) will appear.
+* If you select spot welding guns that are different in type from each other, a notification message \("The Gun Type of the Currently Selected Gun is Set Incorrectly."\) will appear.

 <Br>